Measuring the business impact of AI

 At NASA’s Jet Propulsion Laboratory, for instance, the key factor to measure an AI project’s ROI is technology maturity.

-Some are at a high level of maturity, says Chris Mattmann, chief technology and innovation officer at NASA JPL.
+Some AI use cases are at a high level of maturity, says Chris Mattmann, chief technology and innovation officer at NASA JPL.
 Take for example automating business processes.

 “The boring stuff that every company has, we have too,” he says.
 “So we automate a lot of things like ticket processing, search, data mining, looking at contracts and subcontracts using AI.”

-JPL uses commercially available technologies to do this, including DataRobot and Google Cloud, and to determine whether a particular technology is worth investing in, the organisation looks at whether it will save costs, time, and resources, he says.
+JPL uses commercially available technologies to do this, including DataRobot and Google Cloud.
+To determine whether a particular technology is worth investing in, the organisation looks at whether it will save costs, time, and resources, Mattmann says.
 “It’s mature, so you should be able to show this.”

-For technologies at a medium level of maturity, JPL looks at whether the technology has the ability to enable new use cases, and at what cost.

 “Those brilliant Mars rovers we send have pea-sized brains in them,” he says.
 “They’re running iPhone 1 processors.
 We only put things in space that are radiation-hardened, where we’re confident they can withstand the deep space environment.
 The chips that we know perform well are those older chips so we don’t do advanced AI or ML on the rovers.”